Can-C™ the non-surgical cataract treatmentApril 27th, 2017

 Thanks to remarkable Russian research, Can-C™ eye-drops offer a genuine alternative to surgery.
 Now, cataracts can be treated simply by the daily use of eye-drops.
 Specifically designed for the treatment of senile cataracts and using a unique, patented formula containing the active and natural ingredient N-acetylcarnosine.
 Can-C™ eye-drops gently but effectively can slow, halt and even reverse the progress of cataracts.
 And the results are evident incredibly quickly.
 Even after just 1 month of treatment, the effects of Can-C™ eye-drops are clearly visible – breaking down the impaired proteins in the crystalline of the lens that cause the cataracts.

 Cataract is the leading cause of blindness and accounts for about 42% of all such cases worldwide.
 More than 17 million people around the world are blind because of cataract and an alarmingly, 28,000 new cases are reported every day.
-Chronic, age-related visual problems such as cataract, macular degeneration and glaucoma have one basic similarity.
-These are degenerative conditions caused by excessive oxidation (free radical damage- free radicals are toxic by-products of your everyday metabolism).
+Excessive oxidation (free radical damage) is the key cause of cataracts and other degenerative, age-related eye conditions such as macular degeneration and glaucoma.
+Free radicals are toxic by-products of your everyday metabolism.

 With aging, the production of these free radicals increases, whereas the body defences against them become less effective.
 Free radicals destroy proteins, enzymes and DNA causing chronic damage to tissues.
 A related process known as glycation is also strongly implicated; this process which conveniently abbreviates to AGE (advanced glycated end-products) is one where oxygen and glucose impair protein by cross-linking them.